pavan-vadarevu/TicketService/README.md

 3. POST API to reserve seats

-4. Asynchronus task to cancel seats that are held, if reservation is not done within 60 seconds after holding the seats.
-This is implemented using Spring Aysnc annotations (This can also be implenmented using Java FutureTasks)
+4. Asynchronous task to cancel seats that are held, if reservation is not done within 60 seconds after holding the seats.
+This is implemented using Spring Aysnc annotations (This can also be implemented using Java Future Tasks)

 Instructions to Build and Test Application